 Noted at the end of the statement are recommendations for using specific data and other tools to measure success, including a link to APA's Social Equity KnowledgeBase Collection, a curated list of actionable resources for helping planners in this work.

-This initiative is an outgrowth of a suggestion by APA member Eleanor Sharpe, AICP, executive director of the Philadelphia City Planning Commission.
+This initiative is an outgrowth of a suggestion by APA member Eleanor Sharpe, AICP, deputy director of the Philadelphia Department of Planning and Development.

 "Let's work together to create a planning profession of inclusion and equity," says Sharpe.
 "Let's reconcile with communities of color, and lift the burdens they have borne — because of us — for far too long."